 Drinking too much can also alter your peripheral vision, causing you to have tunnel vision.
 Your pupils will also react more slowly, so they will not be able to constrict or open up as well.
 This can make driving very difficult, since you can’t react well to headlights.

 Optic neuropathy can cause loss of vision (which will most likely be painless), decreased peripheral vision, and problems seeing colors.
-Optic neuropathy is a more serious condition than some of the other affects described above.
-It is an ongoing condition that grows worse over time.
+It is a more serious condition than some of the other effects described above.
+And, it’s an ongoing condition that grows worse over time.